 About the Arthur S. Flemming Awards

-For the past sixty-five years, the Arthur S. Flemming Awards have recognized outstanding men and women in the federal government.
+For more than six decades, the Arthur S. Flemming Awards have recognized outstanding men and women in the federal government.
 The awards were established in 1948 in honor of Arthur Flemming’s commitment to public service throughout his distinguished career, which spanned seven decades and 11 presidencies.
 Recognized by the President of the United States, agency heads, and the private sector, the winners are selected from all areas of the federal service.

 The purpose of the Arthur S. Flemming Award is fourfold:

 - to recognize outstanding and meritorious achievement in working for the federal government;

 - to encourage the highest standards of performance in the federal service;

 - to enhance appreciation of our form of government and the opportunities and responsibilities that it presents; and